KahlilNueva/KahlilNueva/README.md

 ### ABOUT ME
 - I’m currently using on **Visual Studio Code**
 - What i do is **Coding and Programming**
-- What i do most of the time **Server Based Video Games for PC PORTS**
+- What i do most of the time is **Server Based Video Games for PC PORTS**
 ### 🛠️ Languages and Tools:
 [![My Skills](https://skillicons.dev/icons?i=js,html,css,cpp,nodejs,java,npm,mysql,py,php)](https://skillicons.dev)
 ### 🛠️ My Tech Stack & Games: